 This is possibly the most subjective area of Dow Theory.

 Students of technical analysis constantly debate which of those signals prove that the trend is ending.
 The only way to be sure is to have good knowledge of all the various technical tools available.
-So over the following articles, we’re going to look at various technical studies and get a better understanding of how they relate to indices.
+So over the following articles, we’re going to look at various technical studies and get a better understanding of how they relate to the German DAX.